MingXiangL/MingxiangL.github.io/index.md

 ## Awards

-National Second Prize of FPGA Innovative Design Invitational Contest in 2018
+Honorable Mention of Mathematical Contest in Modeling， 2018

-Provincial First Prize of National Undergraduate Electronics Design Contest

-Excellent student of Wuhan University 2016, 2018
+Excellent student of Harbin Institute of Technology 2016, 2017, 2018

-Excellent graduate of Wuhan University 2020
+Excellent graduate of Harbin Institute of Technology 2020